Quick Summary

 Frequently Asked Questions

-A3: Some platforms, in partnership with licensed physicians, can issue electronic prescriptions following virtual consultations.
+Some platforms, in collaboration with licensed physicians, can issue electronic prescriptions after virtual consultations. - Q4: Which devices are compatible with AI personal doctor apps?